qamber05/secondproject/README.md

 ---

 ## Features

-- Interactive 3x3 game board
-- Two game modes:
-  - Player vs Player
-  - Player vs Computer (random moves) this hopefully in the future
+- registers only emails
+- ability to add any car and go specific with its type
-- Color-coded turns and results
+- login and sign up system
+- update button
-- Game reset button
+- delete button
-- Visual win/tie message system

 <p align="right">(<a href="#readme-top">back to top</a>)</p>